charlieschwabacher/gestalt/notes.md

   - handle singular relationship to same table
   - AST validation for helpful error messages (notes in stub files in ./src/validation)
+  - query generation: handle skipping joins to join tables when unnecessary